ext arguments

 The ext.args value replaces the $args variable in the module script, and the $bam and ${prefix} variables are populated from the module inputs and configuration.

-Different ext keys serve specific purposes in module configuration:
+Different ext keys serve specific purposes in module configuration.
+This is the list of permitted keys:

 Warning